soumyakbhattacharyya/cloud-native-repo/questions.md

 * what is a bucket
   * a bucket is a folder structure within S3
 * what is difference between bucket and folder
-  * it has a global unique name of the following format http://s3-region.amazonaws.com/bucket-name
+  * bucket has a global unique name of the following format http://s3-region.amazonaws.com/bucket-name
 * which http status code is returned when file is updated
   * 200
 * what is the consistency model